dongzhang84/Study_Notes/Github_Notes.md

-**Personal  Access Token**

-Note that since August 13 2021 you need to use a personal access token instead of passowrd authentication.

-You can follow [this link](https://blog.csdn.net/weixin_41010198/article/details/119698015), or github account, **Settings** --> **Developer setting** --> **Personal access tokens** -- > Select "repo" and "delete repo" --> **Generate new token**

-Use your email address and token as password to access to github.

-Add in your MacOS, you can do (see more details [here](https://whatibroke.com/2021/08/14/support-for-password-authentication-was-removed-on-august-13-2021-please-use-a-personal-access-token-instead-fix-for-mac/)):

-1. go to KeyChain Access,
-2. Search for "GitHub",
-3. then when then result "github.com" pops up, change the account or password to your new account, and save.

 **Remove .DS_Store files**

 To remove .DS_Store fiels from a Git repository, you can first remove exisiting fields from the repository: